 Nitanee is the founder of the Malibu Chapter of the Nashville Songwriters Association International (NSAI), where she oversees a busy calendar of monthly opportunities.
 She is also on the advisory council of the Hawaii Songwriting Festival and on the staff of the Durango Songwriters Expo.
 She produces "Nitanee's Nashville Nights" in Los Angeles, a showcase for hit songwriters and local talent and she recently co-hosted a songwriting retreat at a castle in Macon, France, where she led songwriting workshops and exercises.

-Nitanee has had more than twenty artist cuts in the past year and her song “Timebomb” was released in July by record labels Panda Funk and Interscope.
+Nitanee has had numerous artist cuts in the past year and her song “Timebomb” was released in July by record labels Panda Funk and Interscope.
 She is signed to Alcon Sleeping Giant, creating music for various film and TV projects; and she also has music represented by Secret Road Publishing in Los Angeles and Washington Street Publishing in Nashville.
-Her award-winning song “Big Big Life”, was released by the band Streetlight Cadence, and the album reached #17 on the Billboard Heatseekers Chart.
+Her award-winning song “Big Big Life”, was released by the band Streetlight Cadence, and the album reached #17 on the Billboard Heatseekers Chart and #2 on the Heatseekers Pacific Chart.

-As a collaborator, Nitanee works with several notable writers including Songwriters Hall of Fame inductee Steve Dorff, Gary Nicholson (BB King, Ringo Starr, Garth Brooks, Bonnie Raitt, Stevie Nicks, George Strait, Fleetwood Mac, Willie Nelson, Vince Gill & many more); Big Al Anderson (NRBQ, Vince Gill, Trisha Yearwood, Tim McGraw, Bonnie Rait, Delbert McClinton, Jimmy Buffett, Jeffrey Steele, LeAnn Rimes & many more); Andre Merritt (Rihanna, Chris Brown); Alan Roy Scott (Celine Dion, Luther Vandross, Cyndi Lauper, Gloria Estefan, Sheena Easton, Pat Benatar, Patti LaBelle, Johnny Mathis); Dave Merenda (Grammy Award winning songwriter “I Will Remember You”); Charles Michael Brotman (Grammy Award winning producer/composer who reached #1 on the Billboard World Chart & #1 on the Billboard New Age Chart); Richard Harris (#1 Billboard single writer/producer), Andrew Rollins (CMT’s Nashville), Adam Zelkind (Eight time award winning songwriter/composer/producer; Glen Phillips, Walt Aldridge, Gary Burr, Ashley Gorley, & Tim McGraw) and Ron Harris (Christina Aguilera), and she has just begun a project with a Songwriters Hall of Fame inductee.
+As a collaborator, Nitanee works with several notable writers including Songwriters Hall of Fame inductee Steve Dorff, Gary Nicholson (BB King, Ringo Starr, Garth Brooks, Bonnie Raitt, Stevie Nicks, George Strait, Fleetwood Mac, Willie Nelson, Vince Gill & many more); Big Al Anderson (NRBQ, Vince Gill, Trisha Yearwood, Tim McGraw, Bonnie Rait, Delbert McClinton, Jimmy Buffett, Jeffrey Steele, LeAnn Rimes & many more); Andre Merritt (Rihanna, Chris Brown); Alan Roy Scott (Celine Dion, Luther Vandross, Cyndi Lauper, Gloria Estefan, Sheena Easton, Pat Benatar, Patti LaBelle, Johnny Mathis); Dave Merenda (Grammy Award winning songwriter “I Will Remember You”); Pam Sheyne (Genie In A Bottle); Charles Michael Brotman (Grammy Award winning producer/composer who reached #1 on the Billboard World Chart & #1 on the Billboard New Age Chart); Richard Harris (#1 Billboard single writer/producer), Andrew Rollins (CMT’s Nashville), Adam Zelkind (Eight time award winning songwriter/composer/producer; Glen Phillips, Walt Aldridge, Gary Burr, Ashley Gorley, & Tim McGraw) and Ron Harris (Christina Aguilera).
 Nitanee also works with a diverse and extensive roster of talented artists around the world, and with regular trips to Nashville, she collaborates with a solid slate of Music City song crafters as well.

 Nitanee’s music has earned many awards and honors.
-In March 2018, she won the Grand Prize in the Children's Category of the John Lennon Songwriting Contest for her song "No Place Like Home"; and she has earned recognition from the International Songwriting Competition, the Dallas Songwriters Association, the UK Songwriting Contest, the Songwriters Association of Washington, the NSAI Spring Training/Tin Pan South Songwriters Festival, and many other accolades.
-She earned five “Outstanding Achievement in Songwriting” awards from the Great American Song Contest, and she won Song of the Year from West Coast Songwriters for her song “Angels Like You”, and multiple awards for her Americana song “Coal Dust”.
-Her first film and TV placements were in the romantic comedy Muffin Top: A Love Story, a feature film with an all female-created soundtrack and score.
+In March 2019 she earned a Positive Music Award for her song "Keep The Light On', a song about being there for others in times of darkness.
+She is a 2019 Global Peace Song Award nominee, and will be performing her music along with her band Hollywood and Mars, which was founded by Nitanee and a group of award-winning NASA scientists, at the the Peace Song Award Ceremony on the International Day of Peace in Los Angeles on September 21.
+In March 2018, she won the Grand Prize and the Lennon Award in the John Lennon Songwriting Contest for her song "No Place Like Home"; and she has earned recognition from the International Songwriting Competition, the Dallas Songwriters Association, the UK Songwriting Contest, the Songwriters Association of Washington, the NSAI Spring Training/Tin Pan South Songwriters Festival, and many other accolades.
+She earned six “Outstanding Achievement in Songwriting” awards from the Great American Song Contest, and she won Song of the Year from West Coast Songwriters for her song “Angels Like You”, and multiple awards for her Americana song “Coal Dust”.
+Her music has been featured on VH1, MTV, TV commercials and corporate projects, and in the romantic comedy Muffin Top: A Love Story, a feature film with an all female-created soundtrack and score.

 For Nitanee Paris, it is all about forward motion, assisting and encouraging others, and being a powerful and positive force in promoting her community.
 “Camaraderie and partnership ” she says.
 “It is so important that we all help each other”.